temporalio/documentation/docs/php/testing.md

 ## Testing Workflows

-PHP SDK provides tools for testing workflows without running a regular Temporal server.
+The PHP SDK provides tools for testing Workflows without running a regular Temporal Cluster.
 Instead, it uses a light-weight testing server.

 ### Quick start